-- 90. Any individual who meets the requirements listed in Chapter V of the Regulations may acquire a doctoral degree externally. - 91.
-An application for the dissertation defence externally addressed to the Rector of the University is submitted to the Doctoral School along with the documents listed in Chapter V of the Regulations.
-If the Doctoral School establishes that the submitted documents comply with the requirements of the Regulations, it submits the application with the supporting documents to the University Rector. - 92.
-The University Rector forwards the application with its supporting documents to the Committee which appoints at least two reviewers for the assessment of the manuscript of the dissertation.
+93. Any individual who meets the requirements listed in Chapter V of the Regulations may acquire a doctoral degree externally.

+94. An application for the dissertation defence externally addressed to the head of the Institution is submitted to the Doctoral School of the Institution along with the documents listed in Chapter V of the Regulations.
+If the Doctoral School establishes that the submitted documents comply with the requirements of the Regulations, it submits the application with the supporting documents to the head of the Institution.

+95. The head of the Institution forwards the application with the supporting documents to the Committee which appoints at least two reviewers for the assessment of the manuscript of the dissertation.
 The Committee assembles a meeting with the participation of the doctoral candidate and the appointed reviewers within 3 months after the submission of the application at the latest.
-During the meeting, the Committee analyses the submitted documents and decides whether the manuscript of the dissertation or the published scientific monograph meets the requirements for the dissertation according to the requirements of Paragraph 71 of the Regulation. - 93.
-If the Committee decides that the dissertation submitted or corrected by the doctoral candidate may be recommended for defence, the Committee: - 93.1.
-Assigns the doctoral candidate to an academic department of the University; - 93.2.
-Proposes a Consultant for the doctoral candidate for the approval by the University Vice-Rector for Research (a scientist of the same science field can serve as a Consultant); the Consultant shall perform the functions of the doctoral candidate's Supervisor; if a person who has already studied in the doctoral studies but has not submitted a dissertation aims to obtain a doctoral degree externally, the Committee may appoint the former Supervisor or another person as the Consultant;
+During the meeting, the Committee analyses the submitted documents and decides whether the manuscript of the dissertation or the published scientific monograph meets the requirements for the dissertation according to the requirements of Paragraph 74 of the Regulation.

+96. If the Committee decides that the dissertation submitted or corrected by the doctoral candidate may be recommended for defence, the Committee:

+96.1.
+Assigns the doctoral candidate to an academic department of the Institution;

+96.2.
+Proposes a Consultant for the doctoral candidate for approval (a scientist of the same science field can be a Consultant); the consultant shall perform the functions of the doctoral candidate's Supervisor; if a person who has already studied in the doctoral studies but has not submitted a dissertation aims to obtain a doctoral degree externally, the Committee may appoint the former Supervisor or another person as the Consultant;

-- 93.3.
-Makes a decision regarding the inclusion of the examinations passed by the doctoral candidate during his/her doctoral studies; establishes the doctoral study modules to be studied and the deadlines for their examinations; - 93.4.
-Sets the deadline for the preparation and defence of the dissertation which cannot exceed one year after the Committee has made the positive decision. - 94.
-The examinations of the doctoral candidate are organised following the requirements of Chapter V of the Regulation, and the dissertation is examined and defended following the requirements of Chapters VII and VIII (Paragraph 69 and the subsequent sections) of the Regulation. - 95.
-If the Committee decides that the dissertation manuscript or the published scientific monograph does not meet the requirements applied to the dissertation and cannot be prepared for defence within one year after the submission of the application, the doctoral candidate may submit an appeal which is investigated under the procedure stipulated by Paragraph 55 of the Regulation.
-In case the Committee's negative decision is confirmed, the doctoral candidate may submit an application for the dissertation defence once more, but no sooner than one year after the date of the Committee's decision. - 96.
-The doctoral candidate covers only the expenses of the University directly related to the acquisition of the doctoral degree.
+96.3.
+Makes a decision regarding the inclusion of the examinations passed by the doctoral candidate during his/her doctoral studies; establishes the doctoral study modules to be studied and the deadlines for their examinations;

+96.4.
+Sets the deadline for the preparation and defence of the dissertation which cannot exceed one year after the Committee has made the positive decision.

+97. The examinations of the doctoral candidate are organised following the requirements of Chapter V of the Regulation, and the dissertation is examined and defended following the requirements of Chapters VII and VIII (Paragraph 72 and the subsequent sections) of the Regulation.

+98. If the Committee decides that the dissertation manuscript or the published scientific monograph does not meet the requirements applied to the dissertation and cannot be prepared for defence within one year after the submission of the application, the doctoral candidate may submit an appeal which is investigated under the procedure stipulated by Paragraph 58 of the Regulation.
+In case the Committee's negative decision is confirmed, the doctoral candidate may submit an application for the dissertation defence repeatedly, but no sooner than one year after the date of the Committee's decision.

+99. The doctoral candidate covers only the expenses of the Institution at which the dissertation is defended directly related to the acquisition of the doctoral degree.

+CHAPTER X

-CHAPTER X PROCEDURE OF THE WORK OF THE RESEARCH DOCTORAL COMMITTEE
+PROCEDURE OF THE WORK OF THE RESEARCH DOCTORAL COMMITTEE